Standalone shiny application with nhyris

 Standalone

-Let me define the word “standalone” first. standalone application is application that doesn’t require any dependency to run.
-For example, it doesn’t need to some programming language installed or even network connection doesn’t required.
+Let me define the term “standalone” first.
+A standalone application is an application that does not require any dependencies to run.
+For example, it does not need a specific programming language to be installed or an active network connection.

 Since it doesn’t require to be connected online, it doesn’t have concern to data security problem.
 So user with sensitive data like “medical”, “finance”, “law” will have advantage of this type.

-Also, some organization has policy to separated network to prevent problems. or It has difficult process to install / update somethings.
-In case of you want to use latest version of R or Shiny but “the IT team” won’t allow it, this standalone (provided as zip
+Also, some organizations have a policy to use a separate network to prevent problems.
+Or it has a difficult process to install or update something.
+In case you want to use the latest version of R or Shiny but “the IT team” won’t allow it, this standalone (provided as zip

 Finally when user doesn’t have resource or experience to manage servers for deploying R or Shiny application.
 This standalone application can be good solution.